TalkAbility™ Guidebook for Parents

 As adults, we know that there’s more to successful communication than the ability to talk.
 When we’re having a conversation, we pay attention to non-verbal clues that help us understand what the other person is thinking and feeling, such as body language, facial expressions, eye gaze, and tone of voice.

 Most children begin paying attention to these non-verbal clues as infants when they search their parents’ faces for support and acknowledgement.
-But for children with high-functioning autism or social communication difficulties, this ability to “tune in” to the thoughts and feelings of others often does not develop in the same way or at the same pace as other children.
+But for autistic children or children with social communication difficulties, this ability to “tune in” to the thoughts and feelings of others often does not develop in the same way or at the same pace as other children.

 But this doesn’t mean that your child can’t experience significant improvement in developing social skills.
-All he needs is some extra help and support from the important people in his life like you.
+All they need is some extra help and support from the important people in their life like you.

-The Hanen Centre designed the TalkAbility™ guidebook for parents of verbal children ages 3-7 with social communication difficulties.
-Some of these children have a diagnosis of High-Functioning Autism or Social Communication Disorder, while others may have no diagnosis at all, but simply have difficulty with social communication.
-What these children all have in common is difficulty knowing what to say and do in social situations.
+The Hanen Centre designed the TalkAbility™ guidebook for parents of autistic children ages 3-7 who talk in sentences.
+Some of these children have a diagnosis of autism or Social Communication Disorder, while others may have no diagnosis at all, but simply have difficulty with social communication.

 Many of these children find it difficult to:

-►Tools to “zero in” on your child’s strengths and weaknesses
+►Tools to “zero in” on your child’s abilities and needs

-The TalkAbility guidebook teaches you how conversations work and helps you identify the things your child does well and the things he needs to work on.
-This makes it a lot easier to know how to help him.
+The TalkAbility guidebook teaches you how conversations work and helps you identify the things your child does well and the things you may be able to support them with.
+This makes it a lot easier to know how to help them.

 You’ll learn, for example, that conversation consists of three parts, referred to in the guidebook as “ICE”: